 In those situations where you have to take them with you, both of these important identification documents should be stored in your RFID travel wallet.
 As a side note, I’d also recommend you keep copies of both.
 The copies should be stored separately from the real thing.

+Sometimes there is a fee put on by the vendor for using a credit card, which can add up with continued use.
 Vendors have to pay a fee to credit card companies in order to accept their credit cards.
 If the business is a small one, they’ll often offset that charge onto their customers.
 This can be a hefty fee at times, and something that is easily avoidable.
 Plus, especially if your purchase is a small one, do you really want to pay fees?
 That’s just a waste and can dig into your travel budget.
 In addition, depending on where you’re traveling, some modes of public transportation take cash only.

 Travel Perks Cards